Power Integrity Analysis in Your PCB Design Software

-High speed PCBs rely on exact transmission line impedance to ensure the design will operate correctly, but they also require very low power delivery network impedance.
-Circuit boards for high speed digital systems are designed with a target impedance in mind.
-The PCB stackup, selected decoupling capacitors, and PCB laminate thickness combine to determine the impedance of the PDN, which is intended to be designed to meet a target impedance spectrum.
+High-speed PCBs rely on exact transmission line impedance to ensure the design will operate correctly, but they also require very low power delivery network impedance.
+Circuit boards for high-speed digital systems are designed with a target impedance in mind.
+The PCB stackup, selected decoupling capacitors, and PCB laminate thickness combines to determine the impedance of the PDN, which is intended to be designed to meet a target impedance spectrum.

 Design the Best PCB Stackup for Low PDN Impedance in Altium Designer

 Designing to low PDN impedance requires placing ground and power layers close together on adjacent layers to ensure high plane capacitance.
 It also helps to select the right set of PCB materials to ensure the design has low loss and low PDN impedance.
 The integrated Layer Stack Manager in Altium Designer is the first tool you’ll use to ensure you’re designing to your target PDN impedance as you create your design.

 - Once you’ve received your prototype boards for your design, it’s important to measure power integrity to ensure you’ve hit your target impedance goals.

 - S-parameter models and Z-parameters are two mathematical tools you can use to perform power integrity analysis and ensure you’ll reach target PDN impedance.